scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 Coordinate Frames
 ^^^^^^^^^^^^^^^^^

-The MONTE trajectory and coordinate frame systems are very analogous, and have a tight integration that enables powerful state requests.
+The MONTE trajectory and coordinate frame systems are very analogous and have a tight integration that enables powerful state requests.
 Figure :ref:`trajcoordfig` illustrates these similarities and how the two systems are integrated.